gerstrong/Commander-Genius/readme.txt

  * If you want better sounds and music, please download the high quality pack (HQP).
    Extract its contents to the "data" directory together with your game data.

-Howto use CloneKeenPlus (If you didn't compile it):
+Howto use Commander Genius (If you didn't compile it):
  * Under Windows you start "cgenius.exe", under Linux "./CommanderGenius"

 Howto compile it under Ubuntu (testet on Intrepid):